Does a resume need a cover letter? It’s a good question.

 Recruiter Call to Action

-To be fair, don’t put your applicants through the wringer on this if you don’t plan to read their efforts.
-Writing a cover letter consumes job seekers’ time and energy and usually produces an outsized amount of angst.
+Be fair, don’t put your applicants through the wringer on cover letters if you don’t plan to read their efforts.
+Writing them consumes job seekers’ time and energy and usually produces an outsized amount of angst.

-© 2015 – 2020, Donna Svei.
+© 2015 – 2021, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, authors all of AvidCareerist’s posts.
-She has written for and been quoted by 100+ business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Time, CBS, the BBC, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
+She has written for and been quoted by 100+ business and general media outlets, including Forbes, Mashable, Fast Company, Inc., Entrepreneur, the New York Times, USA Today, Time, CBS, the BBC, Lifehacker, Social Media Today, IT World, SmartBrief, and Business News Daily.

 Let her expertise inform your job search strategy and decision making.